Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 ##Step 9: Using custom claims (Optional)

 You may want to use your own set of custom claims for your JWT.
-For this to happen, we need to specify the subject and UserProfileDelegate options.
+For this to work, we need to specify the subject and UserProfileDelegate options.

 First we will create our claims structure, in our JWTRoutes.swift file: